All Episodes

 What does that mean?

-I I I will answer you honestly.
+I will answer you honestly.

-It brings us to a lot of Charlie Kirk's points about the problem of black crime, and this is a problem that should be spoken about using data and compassion, uh not be shied away from and be presented as um the black community being victims.
+And this is a problem that should be spoken about using data and compassion, not be shied away from and be presented as the black community being victims.

-Uh you you mentioned earlier this last week.
+You mentioned earlier this last week.

-So it's it's just complete dishonesty.
+So it's just complete dishonesty.

 It's a sort of representation of good versus evil.

-Uh the far right rally, football types, many already on their third can of lager.
+The far-right rally, football types, many already on their third can of lager.

-They said that they were all for the working class, and they absolutely stomped their heads as quickly and as severely as they could.
+They said that they were all for the working class and they absolutely stomped their heads as quickly and as severely as they could.

-The two are part of the problem.
+The Kulas are a part of the problem.

 The peasants are absolutely the problem.